2026 Housing Outlook: Inventory, Prices, and Days-on-Market—What Sellers Should Expect

 Editorial standards (E-E-A-T)

 Experience: This outlook consolidates primary datasets from NAR, Realtor.com, Redfin, Freddie Mac, the Federal Reserve (FRED), Zillow Research, and Fannie Mae.
-Expertise: We cross-check listing-side, sales-side, and macro data to avoid single-dataset bias.
-Authoritativeness: Every material statistic is linked to an original release or data portal so you can verify it directly.
-Trustworthiness: We avoid cherry-picking and show ranges where forecasts differ.
-This content is informational only and not legal, tax, or financial advice.
+Trust: We link directly to sources and show ranges where forecasts differ.
+Informational only—not legal, tax, or financial advice.